Teach English in Thailand

 - “Culture Smart” Thailand Customs & Culture Guidebook

-*Program does not include: your airfare to Bangkok, visa fees, meals, visa renewal trips, daily local transportation, or accommodation during your teaching contract
+*Program does not include: your airfare to Bangkok, visa fees, meals, visa renewal trips, daily local transportation, or rent during your teaching contract

 Do I need a TEFL/TESOL certification?